News

 Posted on August 10th, 2023

-Partners and supporters take a photo with the newest trash trap, now installed on Adkin Branch in Kinston.
+Sound Rivers staff, partners and supporters take a photo with the Kinston trash trap, prior to it being installed on Adkin Branch.

 A crowd of city officials, staff, supporters and well-wishers came out for the installation of Sound Rivers’ fourth trash trap to be installed, this time on Adkin Branch in Kinston.